moctovia/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Data Dictionary of final.txt
 ==============================

 subjectNo - The unique identifier assigned to each of the 30 volunteers that participate in the experiment.
-	    values: 1 to 30
+Values: 1 to 30

-activityLabel - Six activities that each volunteer performs
-	    	values: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
+activityLabel - Six activities that each volunteer performs.
+Values: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING

 Feature Selection